-1 See Memoir of the Church of St. Duilech, commonly called St. Doulough's, read before the Royal Irish Acad., April 11th, 1859, by Wm.
+1 See Memoir of the Church of St. Duilech, commonly called St. Doulongh's, read before the Royal Irish Acad., April 11th, 1859, by Wm.
 Reeves, D.D., p.
-9; Raderi Bavaria Sacra, t. iii., p.
+9; Raderi Bavaria Sacra, t. iii, p.
 117 (Monachii, 1704).
 The woolly cloak is a remnant of Egyptian customs.
-The only extra garment permitted to Egyptian anchorites was a sheepskin $(\mu\eta\lambda\omega\tau\dot{\eta})$; see Vilae Patrum, iv., 15, in Migne, Pat.
-Lat., t. lxxii., col. 818-825.
+The only extra garment permitted to Egyptian anchorites was a sheepskin $(\mu\eta\lambda\omega r\dot{\eta})$; see Vite Patrum, iv., 15, in Migne, Pat.
+Lat., t.
+Ixxii., col. 818-825.
 St. Antony left his sheepskin by will to Serapion, Bishop of Thmuis, and friend of St. Athanasius; see "Serapion" in Dict.
 Christ.
 Biog.

-2 The word "anchorite," in various forms, enters into the composition of the names of several townlands.
-Thus, outside Athlone there is a hill and townland called Anchors-bower of Ankersbower.
-Mr. Hennessy tells me this is an evident corrupthem; St. Canice's, at Kilkenny, and Cashel cathedral were notable instances.
+4 The word "anchorite," in various forms, enters into the them; St. Canice's, at Kilkenny, and Cashel cathedral were notable instances.
 You have all heard too of the beehive cells of Ireland; they are found here and there on the mainland, but are most numerous on the islands off the west coast.
 These were all inhabited by enclosed anchorites, and correspond most accurately to the cells described by Evagrius, wherein their inhabitants could neither comfortably stand nor lie.
 But you might say to me, how possibly could such an institution be perpetuated through so long a period of time?
 Can it possibly be conceived that an Oriental custom should not only extend from Ireland to Syria, but maintain its existence through all the storms of the Middle Ages till the sixteenth or seventeenth century?
 To such an objection I would reply that modern research has conclusively proved that the Celtic race is endowed with a marvellous tenacity.
-Its race customs, its tribal organizations, its tales and traditions, all embody oriental ideas carried with them from the most distant The investigations of Dr. Whitley Stokes, for instance, have clearly shown that many of the popular tales and traditions-the folklore of Ireland-are identical with those of India.
+Its race customs, its tribal organizations, its tales and traditions, all embody oriental ideas carried with them from the most distant The investigations of Dr. Whitley Stokes, for East. instance, have clearly shown that many of the popular tales and traditions-the folklore of Ireland-are identical with those of India.
 While, again, I can give you a proof of this tenacity in regard to this very institution of enclosed anchorites.
 Take up Sir Henry Piers' History of the County Westmeath, published by General Vallancey in the last century.
 Sir Henry Piers wrote it in the reign of King James II., and there you will find that so late as the year 1682 there existed at Fore, in the county Westmeath, an enclosed anchorite whom the worthy baronet carefully describes, without tion for Anchorboher, the anchorite's road, and certainly the old road to the parish of Disert (Desertum) in Westmeath led over it.

-the slightest idea that he was drawing the portrait and describing the condition of the last follower, the true lineal descendant of Simeon Stylites.1
+2 The word "anchorite," in various forms, enters into the composition of the names of several townlands.
+Thus, outside Athlone there is a hill and townland called Anchors-bower or Ankersbower.
+Mr. Hennessy tells me this is an evident corrupthe slightest idea that he was drawing the portrait and describing the condition of the last follower, the true lineal descendant of Simeon Stylites.1